 “You have a legend,” Miami Director of Athletics Blake James said.
 “One of the neat things about our baseball program is, if you look at our last two coaches in Ron Frazier and Jim Morris, we have two of the greatest in the history of college baseball.
 Two of the real icons.”

 James hinted at a number of upcoming surprise events to honor Morris throughout the 2018 season.

 The pressure is also on the current roster to have a comeback year after the Canes missed the postseason in 2017, ending a 44-year streak.
 The players would want nothing more than to reach one more College World Series for Morris before his retirement.

-“No doubt he deserves it,” junior relief pitcher Andrew Cabezas said.
+“No doubt he deserves it,” veteran right-handed pitcher Andrew Cabezas said.
 “He’s by far, I think, top three best coaches of all time.
 We will be able to go as far as we think we can, and it will be a good ending to his career.”